Kovida98/NORMAN-POLICE-DEPARTMENT-DAILY-INCIDENT-EXTRACTION/README.md

 # cs5293sp22-project0
-RMAN POLICE DEPARTMENT,DAILY INCIDENT SUMMARY EXTRACTION
+NORMAN POLICE DEPARTMENT,DAILY INCIDENT SUMMARY EXTRACTION

 Norman, Oklahoma police regularly report arrests, incidents, and other activities.
 This information is distributed to the public in PDF format